So you’ve decided that you want to save money on your reception and cater it …

 While that limo seems like a great idea, unless that elongated Crown Vic is rocking some off-road winter tires, it might not be the best one.
 That isn’t to say some limos can’t get the job done, but if bad weather hits, those things aren’t easy to drive.
 So rent large SUVs if possible, or even snowmobiles.
 There are over 1.2 million registered snowmobiles in the United States and half that many in Canada, so they aren’t that hard to acquire.
 Caution: only take the sleds if your venue is close, and dress extremely warm.

 Winter weddings come with a different set of guidelines.
 For starters, you should allow allot yourself extra travel time to the venue, in case the weather turns for the worse.
 You should also stick to one venue, two means addition in between travel, which means more time in the cold as well as a higher chance of poor weather.
 If you can’t do the ceremony and reception at the same place, try to find two venues that are pretty close to each other.
 You’re going to want to find a place big enough to host all of your guests, but remember that the bigger the venue the harder it is to heat.
 The average number of wedding guests is 136 people, according to the Knot’s 2014 Real Weddings Study, so plan accordingly.
 You can also add lots of candles (if the venue permits it) to add warmth to the occasion.
 Finally, consider a coat check so that your guests don’t have to sit with their large winter coats throughout the entire ceremony/reception.
+This reminds me of some wedding photography Charlottesville, I am told they put on a great winter wedding with some elegant images produced as a result.

 If you’re unsure of where you could have your special day, there are multiple places in the U.S. that have beautiful cabins and would be perfect for a wedding.